Empowerment Art for Survivors

 Artist & Activist Caylin Yorba-Ruiz

-Caylin is a UCR student double-majoring in art (studio), and media and cultural studies.
+Caylin recently graduated from UCR with a double major in Art (Studio) and Media and Cultural Studies.
 Her artistic work focuses on empowering methods to influence social change and her ultimate goal is that her art contributes to a better society.
 Caylin’s most-recent work is a 24-page zine created as a response to our political climate.
 Words for Empowered Women: A Book to Motivate, Challenge, and Inspire features drawings and typography illustrating the strength and resilience of women internationally, and includes quotes from Wangari Maathai, Malala Yousafzai and Frida Kahlo.

 As a survivor, Caylin aims to create accessible modes of healing for survivors in the UCR community.
 Her ability to access resources and begin in her healing was not possible until she started school at UCR.
 That experience with campus resources, and her passion for creating change, have inspired Caylin to assist the members of her community through uplifting and interactive media.
 The growth and healing that Caylin has experienced through the support she received from campus resources, including her participation in CARE’s Yoga as Healing program, as well as her passion for creating change, is what inspired the creation of her first coloring book, Notes to Self, and motivates her to continue assisting her community through uplifting and interactive media.